-24) Development application checklist I have identified the assessment manager in question 15 and all relevant referral requirement(s) in question 17 Note: See the Planning Regulation 2017 for referral requirements ⊠ Yes If building work is associated with the proposed development, Parts 4 to 6 of DA Form 2 - Building work details have been completed and attached to this development application ☐ Yes☒ Not applicable Supporting information addressing any applicable assessment benchmarks is with the development application Note: This is a mandatory requirement and includes any relevant templates under question 23, a planning report and any technical reports required by the relevant categorising instruments (e.g. local government planning schemes, State Planning Policy, State Development Assessment Provisions).
-For further information, see DAForms Guide: Planning Report Template . ⊠ Yes Relevant plans of the development are attached to this development application Note: Relevant plans are required to be submitted for all aspects of this development application.
-For further information, see DA Forms Guide: Relevant plans. ⊠ Yes The portable long service leave levy for QLeave has been paid, or will be paid before a Yes development permit is issued (see 21) Not applicable 25) Applicant declaration By making this development application, I declare that all information in this development correct application is true and Where an email address is provided in Part 1 of this form, I consent to receive future electrom the assessment manager and any referral agency for the development application was required or permitted pursuant to sections 11 and 12 of the Electronic Transactions Ac here written information

-Privacy - Personal information collected in this form will be used by the assessment manager and/or chosen assessment manager, any relevant referral agency and/or building certifier (including any professional advisers which may be engaged by those entities) while processing, assessing and deciding the development application.
-All information relating to this development application may be available for inspection and purchase, and/or published on the assessment manager's and/or referral agency's website.

-Personal information will not be disclosed for a purpose unrelated to the Planning Act 2016, Planning Regulation 2017 and the DA Rules except where:

-- such disclosure is in accordance with the provisions about public access to documents contained in the Planning Act 2016 and the Planning Regulation 2017, and the access rules made under the Planning Act 2016 and Planning Regulation 2017; or - required by other legislation (including the Right to Information Act 2009); or
+24) Development application checklist I have identified the assessment manager in question 15 and all relevant referral requirement(s) in question 17 ⊠ Yes Note: See the Planning Regulation 2017 for referral requirements If building work is associated with the proposed development, Parts 4 to 6 of DA Form 2 - Building work details have been completed and attached to this development application ☐ Yes☑ Not applicable Supporting information addressing any applicable assessment benchmarks is with the development application Note : This is a mandatory requirement and includes any relevant templates under question 23, a planning report and any technical reports required by the relevant categorising instruments (e.g. local government planning schemes, State Planning Policy, State Development Assessment Provisions).
+For further information, see DA Forms Guide: Planning Report Template . ⊠ Yes Relevant plans of the development are attached to this development application Note: Relevant plans are required to be submitted for all aspects of this development application.
+For further information, see DA Forms Guide: Relevant plans. ⊠ Yes The portable long service leave levy for QLeave has been paid, or will be paid before a development permit is issued (see 21) ☐ Yes ☑ Not applicable 25) Applicant declaration By making this development application, I declare that all information in this development correct application is true and ☑ Where an email address is provided in Part 1 of this form, I consent to receive future elec from the assessment manager and any referral agency for the development application v is required or permitted pursuant to sections 11 and 12 of the Electronic Transactions Ac Note : It is unlawful to intentionally provide false or misleading information.
+12007 Privacy - Personal information collected in this form will be used by the assessment manage er and/or chosen assessment manager, any relevant referral agency and/or building certifier (including any pr which may be engaged by those entities) while processing, assessing and deciding the development application may be available for inspection and p published on the assessment manager's and/or referral agency's website.
+Di ' Personal information will not be disclosed for a purpose unrelated to the Planning Act 2016 , Regulation 2017 and the DA Rules except where: Planning such disclosure is in accordance with the provisions about public access to documents c Act 2016 and the Planning Regulation 2017, and the access rules made under the Planning Regulation 2017; or required by other legislation (including the Right to Information Act 2009); or required by other legislation (including the Right to Information Act 2009); or otherwise required by law.